Ecommerce vs Social Commerce: Understanding How Social Platforms Are Reshaping Online Retail

 • Cross-channel content approaches maintain consistent brand positioning while adapting formats for each platform’s native experience—from shoppable Instagram posts to TikTok product demonstrations to detailed product pages on the brand website.

 • Advertising-driven growth underlies successful social commerce strategies.
 While organic content can build awareness, it’s paid advertising that drives consistent, scalable results across social platforms and traditional ecommerce sites.
+According to eMarketer 2025, U.S. social commerce sales are projected to reach $87.02B in 2025 (up 21.5% year over year).

 • Data utilization across touchpoints helps retail media marketers understand the complete customer journey, recognizing that discovery may happen on social platforms while final purchase occurs on the main ecommerce site.